PranavPatil/allpirates-web/README.md

-# allpirates-web
+# All Pirates Website (2010)

-All Pirates Website in PHP
+All Pirates Website a showcase website in PHP.